sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 This is usually the part of the game where characters lose all of their Stamina and "die".
 That's ok.
-You can choose to make a gritty story and let the deaths stand, or you can see the chapter on spending *Good Bank* points to make death less than it seems.
+You can choose to make a gritty story and let the deaths stand, or have a look at the chapter on spending *Good Bank* points to make death less than it seems.

 ### Return to the surface, changed.